Gertrude Spencer-Stanhope: Works

-Gertrude Spencer-Stanhope exhibited paintings during the period 1886–1909 at both provincial and London galleries, but these works are not now well-known.
+Gertrude Spencer-Stanhope exhibited paintings during the period 1886–1909 at both regional and London galleries, but these works are not now well-known.

 She produced perhaps only three bronze sculptures.
-In early 2006, the bronzes entered public ownership as part of the Museums, Libraries and Archives Council's Acceptance in Lieu program, which allows art and heritage objects to satisfy inheritance tax in the UK.
+In early 2006, the bronzes entered public ownership as part of the Museums, Libraries and Archives Council's Acceptance in Lieu programme, which allows art and heritage objects to satisfy inheritance tax in the UK.
 The three — a female nude, a Pan (on view online and archived), and a lyre-playing Orpheus — were allocated to Barnsley Metropolitan Borough Council for display at Cannon Hall Museum.
-The works are regarded as "fine examples of the small-scale domestic bronze that was popular in late 19th century Britain," and are notable also because women rarely had the opportunity to work as sculptors at the time.
+The works are regarded as "fine examples of the small-scale domestic bronze that was popular in late 19th century Britain" and are notable also because women rarely had the opportunity to work as sculptors at the time.

 Spencer-Stanhope is also thought to have been the artist who painted the panels for the pulpit in Christ Church, Isle of Dogs.
 The work shows the influence of her uncle's pulpit panels in St. James the Great Church, Flockton, Wakefield; two panels appear to be imitations, with the third taking a more definably original approach.
 (The painted mural over the chancel arch is tentatively credited to John Roddam.)
 Gertrude had given the pulpit, installed in 1907, in memory of her brother Edward, but the particular connection of the Spencer-Stanhope family to Christ Church is unknown.